The bound mass of Dehnen models with centrally peaked star formation efficiency: Conclusions and Discussions

 In this study, we concentrate our attention on the question, whether the Dehnen model clusters survive the gas expulsion in the same way as previously considered Plummer model clusters \citep{Bek+17,Bek+19} or differently.
 Also we discuss in this study the problem of measuring the global SFE, both in theory and observations.
 The problem emerges when density profiles of stars and residual gas do not follow the same shape.
-In nearby star-forming regions \citet{Gutermuth+2011}, and recently \citet{Pokhrel+20} found the correlation between surface densities of stars and gas $\Sigma_\star\propto\Sigma_{gas}^2$.
-That is stellar density profile has a steeper slope than that of gas. \citet{PP13} explains such a behaviour of gas and stars by their local density-driven clustered star formation model, where star-formation happens with a constant efficiency per free-fall time.
-As a consequence, in a given time-span dense gas produces more stars, than diffuse gas.
+In nearby star-forming regions \citet{Gutermuth+2011}, and recently \citet{Pokhrel+20} found the power law correlation between surface densities of stars and gas $\Sigma_\star\propto\Sigma_{gas}^2$.
+That is stellar density profile has a steeper slope than that of gas. \citet{PP13} explains such a behavior of gas and stars by their local density-driven clustered star formation model, where star-formation happens with a constant efficiency per free-fall time.
+As a consequence, in a given time-span dense gas produces more stars, than the diffuse gas.
 In such systems the local SFE is not equivalent to the global SFE, as it was in models of \citet{BK07} and references therein.
-Also, the global SFE depends on the radius of sphere of measurement, by decreasing with increasing radius.
+Also, the global SFE depends on the radius of sphere of measurement, decreases with increasing radius.
 Two different SFE measurements representing the global SFE are considered: one measured within stellar cluster Jacobi radius, $R_\mathrm{J}$, ignoring the gas mass ($\sfe$), and another measured as in \citet{Bek+17}, within 10 times model scale radii, $\sfeP = \mathrm{SFE_r}(10a_\star)$.
-Also we consider the local stellar fraction (LSF) -- SFE measured within the stellar half-mass radius, $r_\mathrm{h}$, and the effective SFE (eSFE) -- SFE defined based on the cluster virial state immediately after gas expulsion (see Eqs. \ref{eq:LSF}-\ref{eq:eSFE} and the text in sec.~\ref{sec:intro} for details).
+Also we consider the local stellar fraction (LSF) -- SFE measured within the stellar half-mass radius, $r_\mathrm{h}$, and the effective SFE (eSFE) -- SFE defined based on the cluster virial state immediately after gas expulsion (see Eqs. \ref{eq:LSF}-\ref{eq:eSFE} and the text in sec.~\ref{sec:intro} for details). { The Jacobi SFE is considered for the case when $\lambda=r_\mathrm{h}/R_\mathrm{J}=0.05$, thus $\sfe=\mathrm{SFE_r}(20r_\mathrm{h})$.
+That is the Jacobi SFE is the only method, which is sensitive on the adopted environment (i.e. on $\lambda$).
+We also noticed, that the Dehnen models with different inner slopes, $\gamma$, result in similar values of cumulative SFE, if measured within the multiple of a half-mass radius (see Fig.~\ref{fig:den-prof}).}